amd/aocl-data-analytics/doc/linear_models/linmod_intro.rst

 .. note::
     The intercept term is never regularized.
 In the example above only :math:`\beta_1` is subject to regularization.

-Available Models
+Available models
 ================

 Models can be classified by their loss function, the following subsections present the supported loss functions.

-Mean Square Error
+Mean square error
 -----------------

 This is the most basic model and its use is widespread across many applications.